Writer Producer Director

 In the digital world since 2000, Douglas has co-founded and repositioned companies, and created innovative marketing campaigns that garnered both press and audience impressions for HBO (“The Sopranos” and HBO Boxing), Showtime (multiple original series), E!
 Online, and Victoria’s Secret, among others.

-As the EVP, Marketing & Sales, for Interactive Video Technologies (IVT), Douglas led the creative/professional services groups that developed and launched the first interactive video applications used by HBO and Showtime.
+As the Content Strategist and EVP, Marketing & Sales, for Interactive Video Technologies (IVT), Douglas led the creative/professional services groups that developed and launched the first interactive video applications used by HBO and Showtime.

 In 2005 Douglas co-founded Motionbox.com, a personal video-sharing service and community website in the forefront of the user-generated video revolution.
 The company was sold to HP in 2010 and became the video backbone of HP’s consumer photo and video site, SnapFish.com.
 Under his leadership as Chief Marketing Officer & Head of Business Development, Motionbox was the first user-generated video site to partner with a major media company, enabling NBC Universal’s Owned & Operated television stations to combine their assets with user-generated videos, and safely expand their brands into the exploding world of user-generated video on the web.